The Swim Reaper campaign

 Why is Water Safety New Zealand running the Swim Reaper campaign?

-Last year, 33% of the preventable drowning deaths were young kiwi males between the ages of 15-34.
+On average, 33% of preventable drowning deaths are young males between the ages of 15-34.

-The Swim Reaper is designed to remind those at risk young males that while it’s great to enjoy our beautiful swimming spots, making bad choices around water can have potentially deadly consequences.
+The Swim Reaper is designed to remind young males that while it’s great to enjoy our beautiful swimming spots, making bad choices around water can have potentially deadly consequences.

 How many New Zealanders die each year from drowning?

-An average of 105 people lose their lives to drowning each year – in 2016, 81 of these deaths were preventable.
+An average of 105 people lose their lives to drowning each year and 75 of those deaths are preventable.